mat7-bit/a-simple-trip-planner-service/README.md

 ### Docker run

-A Dockerfile file is included in the repository.
-You could build a docker image starting from it and then run within any active docker instance.
+You can build a docker image starting from the `Dockerfile` file included in the repository.
+You can run the image within any active docker instance.
 Remember to setup the environment variables before starting.

-For testing purpose, an all in one docker compose in provided (the `./local-env/docker-compose-full.yml` file).
-This file contains a reference to the microservice Dockerfile plus a postgres instance.
-The environment variables for the db connection are already setted up, so you have to create a *.env* containing only the `TRIP_API_URL` and `TRIP_API_KEY` variables.
-You could also use the same *.env* file of the local run section, the db variables are ignored.
+For testing purposes, an all-in-one docker compose file is provided (the `./local-env/docker-compose-full.yml` file).
+This file contains a reference to the microservice's Dockerfile and a PostgreSQL instance.
+The environment variables for the db connection are already set up, so you have to create a *.env* containing only the `TRIP_API_URL` and `TRIP_API_KEY` variables.
+Alternatively, you can reuse the same .env file from the local run section, the db variables will be ignored.

 In order to run the all in one setup, start from the project root directory and use: